FIWARE/catalogue/README.md

 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/robotics.svg)](./robotics/README.md)
 [![](https://nexus.lab.fiware.org/repository/raw/public/badges/chapters/third-party.svg)](./third-party/README.md)

-A number of Generic Enablers are available making it easier to interface with the internet of Things, Robots and Third-party systems for the purpose of gathering valuable context information or trigger actuations in response to context updates:
+A number of Generic Enablers are available making it easier to interface with the Internet of Things (IoT), Robots and Third-party systems for the purpose of gathering valuable context information or trigger actuations in response to context updates: